Updated: January 1, 2020

 We use and make available PII for various purposes.
 For instance,

-We help email service providers, brands and agencies to preemptively identify and score email addresses, email lists, and email senders that may be harmful to their mailing reputations and of those of their customers or users.
+We help email service providers, brands, and agencies to preemptively identify and score email addresses, email lists, and email senders that may be harmful to their mailing reputations and or those of their customers or users.

 Specifically, we provide threat intelligence services such as risk scoring, abuse and fraud prevention services, and other analytic and compliance services as they pertain to email marketing.

 We may also use PII to help other data platforms perform cross-channel risk assessments and identity resolution.
 These platforms may de-identify PII (such as by creating a “hashed” version of an email address, or another associated identifier) in order to identify consumers through other marketing or communication channels.